hsghori/CS-Notes/computer_networks_notes.md

 	- Nodes organize themselves into a network and route among themselves.
 	- Ex: Bluetooth
 	- No base station, no connections to larger Internet.
-- Wireless link characteristics
-	- Decreased signal strength.
-		- Radio signal attenuates as it propagates through matter.
-		- AKA path loss
-		- $FSPL = (\frac{4 \pi d f}{c})^2$
-			- $d$ distance, $\lambda = c/f$ wavelength, $f$ frequency, and $c$ speed of light.
-	- Multipath propagation
-		- Radio signals reflect off objects and ground and arrive at destination at slightly different times.
-	- Interference from other sources.
-		- SNR: Signal to noise ratio
-		- BER: Bit error rate
-		- Larger SNR makes it easier to extract signal from noise, but SNR may change with mobility.
-We must choose a physical layer that can meet the BER given the SNR.
-		- To overcome bit errors
-			- Sender could increase transmission power.
-This is bad for battery powered devices and creates interference for other senders.
-			- Stronger error detection or recovery
-			- Many TCP alternatives for wireless
-	- Broadcast medium: anyone in proximity can hear and interfere with signal
-	- Cannot receive while transmitting
-		- Nearby transmissions could deafen the receiver
-	- Signals sent do not always end up at the receiver intact.
-- Multiple wireless senders and receivers create problems
-	- Multiple access issues
-	- Hidden terminal problem
-- 802.11 Wireless LAN (WIFI)
-	- Wireless host communicates with base station.
-		- Base station -> access point
-	- Basic Service Set (BSS) is a single cell in infrastructure mode which contains some wireless hosts and an AP.
-		- In ad hoc mode a BSS just contains some hosts.

 # Video Streaming
-- Video is often too large to send in one GET request
-	- Users may also move forward / backwards
-	- Users connection quality may change
-- Video is a sequence of images/frames displayed at a constant rate.
-- Each digital image is an array of pixels.
+Video streaming presents an interesting challenge as video is often too large to send in one GET request, users may also move forward / backwards, and users connection quality may change.
+Videos themselves are sequences of images/frames displayed at a constant rate.
+Each digital image is an array of pixels.
 Each pixels is represented by a bit.
-- Videos must be compressed to store efficiently.
-	- The same video can be compressed to multiple quality levels (eg 480p, 720p, 1080p, 4k, etc)
+Videos must be compressed to store efficiently and the same video is often compressed to multiple quality levels (eg 480p, 720p, 1080p, 4k, etc)

-- We serve videos using video streaming.
-- Video streaming presents challenges
-	- Absorbing network delay variation
-	- Handle user interactions (skip forward, back, pause, etc)
-	- Handle packet loss, retransmission, etc.
+We serve videos using __video streaming__.
+This presents video streaming presents challenges.
+A streaming session must absorb network delay variation, handle user interactions (skip forward, back, pause, etc), and handle packet loss, retransmission, etc.

-- HTTP Streaming
+THe HTTP Streaming process is as follows:
 1. Video is stored at an HTTP server with a URL
 2. Client sends a GET request for the URL
 3. Server sends the video in a stream
 4. Client first buffers for a while to minimize interruptions in the data stream.
 5. Once the video buffers enough (eg passes a threshold) the video plays in the foreground.
 6. More buffering occurs in the background.

-- The biggest issue with HTTP streaming is that not all clients have the same bitrate.
-	- Client can have different network connections and their network connections can change over time.
-	- So the client must dynamically adapt to the network conditions.
+The biggest issue with HTTP streaming is that not all clients have the same bitrate.
+Client can have different network connections and their network connections can change over time.
+So the client must dynamically adapt to the network conditions.

-- Dynamic Adaptive Streaming over HTTP (DASH)
-	- Keeps multiple resolutions of the same video
-		- Stored in manifest on HTTP server
-	- Client asks for the manifest file first to learn about which resolutions are available.
-	- Client requests the video in pieces and measures available bandwidth while they are downloaded.
+__Dynamic Adaptive Streaming over HTTP (DASH)__ is a HTTP streaming algorithm that keeps multiple resolutions of the same video.
+The data is stored in manifest on HTTP server.
+The client asks for the manifest file first to learn about which resolutions are available and requests the video in pieces and measures available bandwidth while they are downloaded.

-		- Low bandwidth -> switch to lower bitrate / lower resolution
-		- High bandwidth -> switch to higher bitrate / higher resolution.
-- Video Streaming is served by datacenters
-- A Datacenter consists of `ToR switches -> racks -> aggregation switches -> Core switches -> internet`
-- A larger datacenter may have more layers.
-- An HTTP get request will be sent to the top level core switches, which will send the request down through the aggregation switches.
+Video Streaming is served by datacenters.
+A Datacenter consists of `ToR switches -> racks -> aggregation switches -> Core switches -> internet`.
+Larger datacenter may have more layers.
+An HTTP get request will be sent to the top level core switches, which will send the request down through the aggregation switches.
 The single request is decomposed into multiple components which are each handled by a specific switch / set of switches.
-	- The responses from the switches are recomposed and sent out to the client via the core switch.
+The responses from the switches are recomposed and sent out to the client via the core switch.

 # Transport Protocols
 The transport layer is between the application and network layer.
 While the network layer is used to send the communication to the right host, the transport layer determines which packets are sent to which applications.
-This is called multiplexing / demultiplexing and is difficult to impliment on the network layer or below.
+This is called multiplexing / demultiplexing and is difficult to implement on the network layer or below.

 - Multiplexing (Mux): gather and combine data chunks at the source host form different applications and deliver to the network layer.
 - Demultiplexing.
 Delivering the correct data to corresponding sockets for